First, collect information about your debts. Start by getting a free credit report.

 One other way to pay off your debt quicker and save money is to take out a debt consolidation loan.
 If you qualify for a low-interest loan (or at least lower than your current debt), then you can save money and optimize your debt payments.

-Use the Snowball Debt Calculator to find out exactly much you can save.
+Use the Snowball Debt Calculator to find out precisely much you can save.

 In order to pay off you debt more efficiently include all of your credit card and unsecured debt.
 Include the Balance, Interest, Rate, and Minimum Monthly payment.